 Analysis / Bias

 In review, Jesus Daily publishes inspirational Christian stories such as this: This Nurse Comforted a New Patient, but You Won’t Believe Who He Really Was.
 They also publish stories giving Christians advice such as this: 7 Steps For Improving Your Prayer Life.
 Other stories are related to health such as this: Signs that Cancer is Growing In Your Body.
 While the information in this article may be true, there is zero sourcing to back it up, other than Dr. Tabor’s word.
 Further, Jesus Daily promotes miracle foods without providing a single source of evidence to back the claims, such as this: Combat Hypothyroidism And Feel Better With This Miracle Recipe.
-A search of Dr. Tabor’s Revival Soy brand shows they are not accepted by the Better Business Bureau and a search for scientific studies show there are none to date that demonstrate its efficacy.
+A search of Dr. Tabor’s Revival Soy brand shows they are not accepted by the Better Business Bureau and a search for scientific studies shows there are none to date that demonstrate its efficacy.

 In general, Jesus Daily publishes unsubstantiated stories that lack proper sourcing.
 They also do not publish political news.